Churchill Club: Formation

-In the spring of 1941, Knud Pedersen and his family moved 150 miles north to Aalborg, Denmark.
-It wasn't until a few days before Christmas of 1941 when Knud wanted to bring the rebellious acts from Odense to Aalborg.
-Knud and his friends called themselves the Churchill Club after Prime Minister of United Kingdom Winston Churchill.
-They performed their acts of sabotage in the daylight using their bicycles as their form of transportation.
-They acted in the daytime because at night everything was guarded more heavily.
+The RAF club's use of bicycles for quick escapes became a key strategy for the Churchill Club.
+Like the previous RAF group, the newly founded Churchill Club performed their acts of sabotage in the daylight using their bicycles as their primary form of transportation, since German patrol was very prevalent during the night and since the members were also subject to family curfews.
 One of their main acts of resistance was painting their symbol on street signs and on the homes and offices of Nazi soldiers.
-One of their first acts of sabotage was painting the words “War Profiteer” in blue paint on the front of businesses that dealt with the Nazis.
+One of their first acts of sabotage was painting the words "War Profiteer" in blue paint on the front of both homes and businesses that were known to be Nazi sympathizers.